microsoft/onnxruntime/docs/ONNX_Runtime_for_Mobile_Platforms.md

   - Limited support for runtime partitioning (assigning nodes in a model to specific execution providers)
     - Execution providers that statically register kernels and will be used at runtime MUST be enabled when creating the ORT format model
     - Execution providers that compile nodes are optionally supported, and nodes they create will be correctly partitioned at runtime
-      - currently this is limited to the NNAPI execution provider
+      - currently this is limited to the NNAPI Execution Provider
   - No support for custom operators

 We do not currently offer backwards compatibility guarantees for ORT format models, as we will be expanding the capabilities in the short term and may need to update the internal format in an incompatible manner to accommodate these changes.
 You may need to regenerate the ORT format models to use with a future version of ONNX Runtime.
 Once the feature set stabilizes we will provide backwards compatibility guarantees.